Skip to main content

 • Physical trauma

-Most miscarriages occur within the first trimester, in the first 20 weeks of pregnancy.
+Most miscarriages happen within the first trimester, in the first 20 weeks of pregnancy.

-There are ways a hospital, doctor, or healthcare worker could be the cause of a miscarriage.
+There are ways a hospital, obstetrician-gynecologist (OB/GYN), or health care worker could be the cause of a miscarriage.
 An example is a hospital-acquired infection introduced to the patient because of improper medical practices.
-It could spread to a pregnant patient, increasing the risk for miscarriage.
+It could spread to a pregnant woman, increasing the risk of miscarriage.

-Failure to deliver proper treatment to a patient in medical emergency situations could also increase the likelihood of a miscarriage.
+Failure to deliver proper treatment to a patient in medical emergencies where a woman is at high risk could also increase the likelihood of a miscarriage.
+Health care providers must take women's health seriously.

-How Do I Know If the Hospital Was Responsible for the Miscarriage?
+How Do I Know If the Healthcare Provider Caused the Miscarriage?

-When a miscarriage occurs in a hospital setting, how can you know who was responsible?
-Medical malpractice claims are complicated and require medical expert testimony.
+When a miscarriage happens in a hospital setting, how can you know who failed to provide proper medical care?
+Medical malpractice claims are complicated and need expert testimony from medical professionals.

-A hospital has a duty to provide a certain level of medical treatment to patients.
+A hospital must provide a certain level of medical treatment to patients consistent with the standard of care.
 If the hospital breached its duty of care and caused injury to the patient, then the hospital may be responsible for any damage.

 Did the Doctor Misdiagnose My Medical Conditions?

 Some of the most common medical malpractice claims involve a misdiagnosis.
-A misdiagnosis in a pregnant patient can be very serious, and lead to pregnancy complications, including miscarriage.
+A misdiagnosis in a pregnant patient can be severe.
+It can lead to pregnancy complications, including miscarriage.

-When a 20-week pregnant patient reports to the emergency department with severe pain, large blood clots, abdominal pain, back pain, or bleeding, it should be taken seriously.
+When a 20-week pregnant patient reports to the emergency room with severe pain, large blood clots, abdominal pain, back pain, or bleeding, the hospital should take it seriously.
 Unfortunately, some doctors fail to listen to the patient and fail to take the necessary actions to make a proper diagnosis.

 Can I Sue My Employer For Discrimination After a Miscarriage?

 Employers may try to come up with a fake reason or pretext for terminating a pregnant employee.
-Because of this, many wrongfully terminated employees do not take their case to court because they don't have proof that the adverse employment action was based on their pregnancy.
-However, by talking to an experienced pregnancy discrimination lawyer, your attorney can let you know your options to recover financial compensation for your losses.
+Because of this, many wrongfully terminated employees do not take their cases to court.
+They don't have proof that they got fired because they were pregnant.
+But, by talking to an experienced pregnancy discrimination lawyer, your attorney can let you know your options to recover financial compensation for your losses.

 Can I Sue My Employer if I Can't Get Time Off After a Miscarriage?

-There are state and federal employment laws that protect workers dealing with medical conditions.
-For example, under the Family and Medical Leave Act (FMLA), employees are guaranteed unpaid leave for up to 12 weeks to take sick time or to care for some family members.
-However, the FMLA only applies to certain employers and certain employees.
+State and federal employment laws protect workers dealing with medical conditions.
+For example, under the Family and Medical Leave Act (FMLA), employees get unpaid leave for up to 12 weeks to take sick time or to care for some family members.
+But, FMLA only applies to certain employers and certain employees.

-Many states and municipalities have their own sick leave laws that expand coverage or offer additional benefits.
-Your individual employment agreement may also provide protection when an employer refuses to allow time off to recover from a miscarriage or pregnancy complications.
+Many states and municipalities have their own sick leave laws that expand coverage or offer more benefits.
+Your employment agreement may also provide protection when an employer refuses to allow time off to recover from a miscarriage or pregnancy complications.

 • Lost back pay